-While there is limited housing in eastern Imperial County due to the geography, there are many jobs in this area.
-According to HUD's 2017 analysis of proximity to jobs, nearly the whole eastern half of Imperial County is considered close to jobs (Figure B-5, Job Proximity Index [2014-2017]).
+While there is limited housing in eastern Imperial County due to the geography, HUD estimates that this area is among those with the closest proximity to jobs in the County.
+According to HUD's 2017 analysis of proximity to jobs, nearly the whole eastern half of Imperial County is considered close to jobs (Figure B-8).
 While the employment opportunities may not be geographically close in eastern Imperial County, they employ a large number of people and are therefore weighted more heavily by HUD.
 While the map indicates that jobs are concentrated in the eastern half of the county, an analysis of commute types found that the job access varies significantly and is difficult to measure for much of the unincorporated county.
 The mean commute time to jobs in the county in 2019, according to ACS, was 22.1 minutes.
 Niland, Salton Sea Beach, and Seeley, all had shorter mean commute times than this (19.1, 10.8, and 17.9 minutes, respectively).
 Mean commute times were not available for Bombay Beach, Desert Shores, Ocotillo, Palo Verde, or Winterhaven.
-Due to the high percentage of residents in these communities who are seniors that may no longer work, there is less need for jobs in some of these areas.
-To assist residents of the county who are seeking work to access job opportunities and improve their economic mobility, the County will promote the CalWorks program to provide assistance for eligible low-income families with children to meet basic needs and enter or re-enter the workforce (Program 20).
-The County will also use the meetings with transit agencies to identify any unmet transit demand for access to employment centers (Program 20).
+Due to the high percentage of residents in these communities who are seniors that may be retired, there is less need for jobs in some of these areas.
+To assist residents of the county who are seeking work to access job opportunities and improve their economic mobility, the County will promote the CalWorks program to provide assistance for eligible low-income families with children to meet basic needs and enter or re-enter the workforce (Program 21).
+The County will also use the meetings with transit agencies to identify any unmet transit demand for access to employment centers (Program 21).